shenxianpeng/clang-tools-static-binaries/README.md

 ## Motivation behind this repo

-I use to contribute to different repositories and they often use different versions of clang-format.
+I used to contribute to different repositories and they often use different versions of clang-format.

 I could either compile clang-format for each one I want to have or I could try messing up with my package system (I use Arch Linux btw) and try installing all of them on my system.
 This can very quickly get out of hand, hence I created this repository.